Marcus Hilliard

 Marcus A. Hilliard (born c.
 1980) is an American college football coach.
-He is the associate head football coach for Barton College, a position he has held since 2025.
-He was the head football coach for Elizabeth City State University from 2022 to 2024.
+He is currently the defensive coordinator for the Albany State Golden Rams since 2025.
+He was the associate head football coach and defensive line coach for Barton College.
+He was also the head football coach for Elizabeth City State University from 2022 to 2024.
 He also coached for Virginia Union.
 He played college football for Elizabeth City State as a linebacker.